Table of contents

 Brand Example: Whirlpool

-Here is how Whirlpool used user generated content to encourage social conversations, build an emotional connection with its community and reinforce trustworthy a “care” brand message.
+Here is how Whirlpool used user generated content to encourage social conversations, build an emotional connection with their brand’s community and reinforce trustworthy a “care” brand message.

 As a part of the “Every Day, care” campaign the Whirlpool users were/are invited to share their real life examples of all the possible ways loved ones show their care for each other.
 The #EveryDayCare stories got (and continue to be) featured on carefully curated campaign microsite as well as in the brand’s own and paid social channels.

 This campaign works on so many levels.
-Apart from getting valuable user generated content, Whirlpool is raising brand loyalty by encouraging people to use the #EveryDayCare hashtag.
+Apart from getting valuable user generated content, Whirlpool influences brand loyalty by encouraging people to use the #EveryDayCare hashtag.

 Hashtag campaigns are generally a good way of encouraging authentic user generated content.
 Branded hashtags can significantly boost the visibility of social media posts, which is exactly what people usually want when adding the hashtag.